Akash-singh45/Restaurant-insights/README.md

-# 🍽️ Restaurant Data Analysis - Cognifyz Level 3 Internship
+# 🍽️ Restaurant Data Analysis

-This project is part of the Level 3 internship tasks assigned by **Cognifyz Technologies** under the theme:
-**"Where Data Meets Intelligence"**.

 The project involves analyzing a dataset of restaurant information to extract insights related to reviews, votes, ratings, pricing, and service availability.
 The tasks are broken down into three modules.